Roland W. Reed: Later life

 Once back in Ortonville, Reed settled into a more quiet life that did not include studio photography work.
 He produced a catalog featuring 48 of his images that were for sale as prints in various sizes.
 In 1916 he purchased land and built a cabin on Lower Bass Lake near Cable, WI, and for the next 5 years he divided his mostly leisure time between the two locations.

 In 1920, he relocated to Denver, CO, where he opened a new studio.
 Reed worked there until 1927, doing some studio and commercial photography as well as continuing to sell copies of his photographs.

 Wanderlust again set in.
 Reed returned for a short time to Minnesota, but then soon began work on yet another studio in San Diego.
 This venture never actually materialized and by 1930 he had fully retired to San Diego.
 In the early 1930s, Reed began to work on a book of his photographs under the working title Reed's Photographic Art Studies of the North American Indian.

-In 1934 he spent most of the year in St. Paul, MN collaborating with his cousin Roy Williams on another new project.
+In 1934 he spent most of the year in St. Paul, Minnesota at 713 North Snelling, collaborating with his cousin Roy Williams on another new project.
 The idea was to create a vehicle for selling copies of Reed photographs.
 They planned to develop a series of lectures in which various photographs would be presented via lantern slides and the pictured Native American life would be explained and detailed.
 A broad audience of different groups and organizations was anticipated.
 Copies of the photographs and lantern slides could then be purchased at the lectures.

 Late that year, while returning to San Diego, he stopped to visit friends in Colorado Springs.
 While there, he suffered a fatal accident and died on December 14, 1934.
 Roland W. Reed was buried in Evergreen Cemetery, Colorado Springs, CO.

 After Reed's death his cousin, Roy Williams, was his primary beneficiary.
 Williams would go on to deliver the lectures they had been working on more than 3,000 times throughout the Upper Midwest.
 He continued to sell prints and photogravures of Reed's photographs until his death in 1949.

 Since Reed's death, his work has remained largely unknown.
 The few photos that are published are generally either unattributed or misattributed.
 During his life, his efforts were mostly solitary and self-funded.
 Other than his work with the Great Northern Railroad, he had little interest in exploiting commercial or promotional items such as calendars.

 At one point he turned down $15,000 for approximately 200 negatives to prevent them from being used in advertising for which he would have no input or control.
 In 1915 National Geographic Magazine licensed the rights to about 40 of his photographs, but fewer than eight were actually published between 1916 and 1988.